Bridging loans for non-standard properties

 Some properties are non-standard not because of their physical condition or construction but because their layout, use, or planning position sits outside the assumptions of mainstream residential lending.
 Mixed-use buildings such as a shop with a flat above, HMO configurations especially where licensing is relevant, multi-unit blocks on a single title, and unusual layouts such as studio-only blocks or properties with very small floor areas or atypical access arrangements all sit in this category.
 Commercial-to-residential conversion projects in progress also attract non-standard treatment because the property is in transition between uses rather than established in a settled residential configuration.

 For valuers, these characteristics affect the comparable evidence available and the size of the realistic buyer pool.
 A mixed-use building cannot be directly compared to standard residential property, and the combined income from residential and commercial elements needs to be assessed on an investment value basis rather than purely on residential comparables.
 For lenders, layout and use affect resale risk and exit route clarity.
 A property with an HMO configuration needs to be considered in terms of whether the HMO licence is in place and what the saleability of an HMO property looks like in the local market.
 Properties with planning enforcement issues or unclear permitted use introduce regulatory risk that can affect both value and exit.
-Our guide to semi-commercial and mixed-use bridging explained covers the specific dynamics of mixed-use assets in detail.
+The guide to semi-commercial and mixed-use bridging explained covers the specific dynamics of mixed-use assets in detail.

 Location and marketability